-The crime rate in Wye is low, but prevention is always better than cure.
-Wye is very fortunate to have Richard Sinden as its Community Warden as Richard is one of the most experienced wardens in Kent.
-Added to which he has built up a wealth of local knowledge and contacts over the past ten years.
-Wye has had the benefit of a Community Warden on the street since 2004.
+Prevention is always better than cure and Wye has had the benefit of a Community Warden around the parish since the government created the role over twenty years ago.
+Today Wye is very fortunate to have Richard Sinden as its Community Warden, as he is the most experienced warden in Kent.
+Added to which he has built up a wealth of local knowledge and contacts since he moved from Charing to Wye in 2012.

-Richard moved from covering Charing to Wye in 2010, and he followed Nick Thistle and Liz Lovatt in the post.
-The job has evolved since 2004 into a more responsive role.
-Now a key part of his job is to take an active role in the organisation of social care and support initiatives e.g. the weekly Community Lunch for isolated and elderly residents, and the twice-weekly Winter Warm Space events.
+Richard Sinden followed Nick Thistle and Liz Lovatt in the post.
+However, the job has evolved greatly since Liz Lovatt's appointment in 2003, and Richard now takes a responsive and proactive approach to problem solving.
+A key part of Richard's job is to provide active leadership and co-ordinate the organisation of social care and support initiatives e.g. the bi-weekly Community Lunch for isolated and elderly residents, and recently the twice-weekly Winter Warm Space events at Luckley House.

 Advice Note: Crime prevention - theft from motor vehicles (TFMV) Crime prevention advice from Richard Sinden, Wye Community Warden.
 "By far the most common crime in the Ashford Borough is theft from a motor vehicle.
 Here are some tips to help you avoid becoming a victim of this crime."

 The role of the Community Warden in Wye is varied and changing.
 Increasingly, Richard Sinden is focussed on helping the social, welfare and wellbeing needs of individual residents, and building community resilience.
 He works proactively and makes connections on behalf of residents in need with specialists and outside agencies.

 In summary, Richard helps the community of Wye by:

 - tackling low-level crime and antisocial behaviour (graffiti, littering, fly tipping and vandalism)

 - resolving minor disputes and preventing them from escalating